howerj/liblisp/liblisp.md

-        procedure-args     Return the arguments from a user defined procedure" validation-string  Return the format string from a procedure documentation-string Return the documentation string from a procedure
+        procedure-args     Return the arguments from a user defined procedure" validation-string  Return the format string from a procedure documentation-string Return the documentation string from a procedure top-environment    Get the top level environment
+        closed?
+Is a cell closed
+        mapcar             map a function onto a series of lists environment        Get the current enviroment

 #### integers

         *seek-cur*         Seek from current file marker with seek